Are you considering starting your own appraisal firm, but don’t know where to start?

 - Business Entity – Most commercial appraisers form a Limited Liability Company (LLC).
 However, depending on your circumstances and state of incorporation there may be advantages to forming an S-Corp or C-corp.
 You should consult with an accountant for ongoing advice on your specific situation.

-- You could hire a lawyer to set up your business entity or you can do it online through a website like LegalZoom.com for as little as $150 (plus your states filing fee which can range from $40 to $612 depending on the state).
+- You could hire a lawyer to set up your business entity or you can do it online through a website like LegalZoom.com.

 - As an additional resource, the Small Business Administration has a good overview of the various business entity structures.